digitalbazaar/qram/README.md

 import {Encoder} from 'qram';
 // user selected qr-code generator import QRCode from 'qrcode';
+// for converting binary data to text import * as base64url from 'base64url-universal';

 // some data to encode (arbitrarily large) const data = new Uint8Array([1, 2, 3]);